grafana/grafana-operator/examples/grafana/persistent_volume/README.md

 ---
-title: "Grafana deployment with a Persistent Volume"
+title: "Adding a Persistent Volume"
-linkTitle: "Grafana deployment with a Persistent Volume"
+linkTitle: "Adding a Persistent Volume"
 ---

 A basic deployment of Grafana with a persistent volume attached using existing Storage Class.